fodela/Data-Structure-and-Algorithm/lessons.md

 #### Memoization

 Memoization effectively refers to remembering ('memoization' -> 'memorandum' -> to be remembered) results of method calls based on the method inputs and then returning the remembered result rather than computing the result again.
 You can think of it as a cache for method results.
 We'll use this in some of the interview problems as improved versions of a purely recursive solution.

+## Trees

+#### Properties

+1. A tree data structure like a real tree has root, branches and leaves The difference is that in CS a tree data structure has its root at the top and its leaves at the bottom.
+Think of it as an inverted tree

+2. All of the children of one node are independent of the children of another node

+3. Each leaf node is unique

+Examples

+1. file system, directory or folders
+2. Webpage